KhronosGroup/OpenXR-Tutorials/tutorial/1-introduction.rst

 	OpenXR provides a common interface to reduce XR fragmentation.

 OpenXR aims to solve this problem by providing a common API to address XR hardware, in reading its inputs and outputting to its displays and haptic systems.
-Just as OpenGL and Vulkan provide a common API to access graphics hardware, so OpenXR allows you to write code that works with multiple XR platforms, with minimal adaptation.
+Just as OpenGL and Vulkan provide a common API to access graphics hardware, OpenXR allows you to write code that works with multiple XR platforms, with minimal adaptation.

 ************
 1.2 Overview